15 Testosterone Boosting Foods With Other Natural Methods 2023

 The endocrine system[1] of the body mediates different human physiologic processes including metabolic needs, growth and development, reproduction, and homeostasis by maintaining hormone levels.
 Concerning sexual development and associated functions, the male sex hormones are integral to the development of the testes and the urogenital tract.
 Optimal testosterone levels are important for internal and external sexual development.

-The conversion of testosterone into dihydrotestosterone (DHT), mediate by 5α-reductase, helps execute major sexual and other body functions in males.
+The conversion of testosterone into dihydrotestosterone (DHT), mediated by 5α-reductase, helps execute major sexual and other body functions in males.
 These functions include sexual maturity, bone health and muscle mass, hematocrit levels and erythropoiesis, and sexual function.

 This article provides a detailed description of natural foods that help optimize the reproductive hormones including serum testosterone levels.
 The article also provides information regarding the signs and symptoms of decreased testosterone levels along with the different therapeutic modalities to boost testosterone levels.